Ad1-18/ecomm/README.md

+### This project is an e-commerce website made using ReactJS and deployed on Firebase.

+Some technologies used are- react-router, React Context API, material UI and PassportJS.
+The styling is inspired from Amazon and the project fulfills some basic functionalities of an e-commerce website.
+This was made as project work for a college course and it is only intended to be used for educational purposes.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: